7Block Labs

 Developer and operations skills: hybrid vs. private

-• Hybrid developers
+• Hybrid Developers

-• Observability and SRE (both)
+• Observability and SRE (Both)

-• Key management
+• Key Management

 Emerging best practices we’re already applying

-• Treat Tessera support boundaries as “gotchas”
+• Keep an eye on Tessera support boundaries as potential “gotchas.”

 Cost, timeline, and lock‑in (rules of thumb)